 - Destinations accessible with baby pram and/or wheelchair: The National Park landscape is quite demanding, due to differences in altitude.
 Only at Haukanhieta the surroundings are accessible with baby pram.
 Wheelchair users will probably need assistance.

 - In winter it is possible to walk in the National Park with or without snow shoes, or to go cross-country skiing.
 In the park area the trunk roads are ploughed.
 Walking trails are not maintained in the winter, but the trail from Kankimäki to Helvetinkolu Gorge is often quite clear around the year.
-South of the National Park, depending on snow conditions, runs Kuru-Ruovesi skiing trail which is maintained by the municipality of Ruovesi (www.ruovesi.fi, in Finnish) and the town of Ylöjärvi (www.ylojarvi.fi).
+South of the National Park, depending on snow conditions, runs Kuru-Ruovesi skiing trail which is maintained by the municipality of Ruovesi (www.ruovesi.fi) and the town of Ylöjärvi (www.ylojarvi.fi).